2KAbhishek/tmux2k/README.md

 ## More Info

 Looking for my zsh and other cli configs?
 See [Dotfiles](https://github.com/2kabhishek/Dotfiles) Looking for my neovim configs?
-See [nvim](https://github.com/2kabhishek/nvim)
+See [nvim](https://github.com/2kabhishek/nvim) Want the CLI experience on your Android too?
+Have a look at [Oh-My-Termux](https://github.com/2kabhishek/Oh-My-Termux)

 <div align="center">